oglinuk/original-sbh/README.md

 ## Milestones

 * Add the ability to apply an automation to the assignment of the rotations which could be stored as say a private key.
-This would make numbers 2 < digits easier to use
+This would make number of ciphers 2 < digits easier to use
 * Add more cipher methods as options
 * Add the option to generate sha512 hashs rather than sha256
-* Add sbh to PGP encryption
+* Add sbh layer to PGP encryption(keybase)
+* Executable